wgroeneveld/jefklakscodex/content/articles/animalcrossing-wildworld.md

 imageActive = "gif/acww.gif"
 image = "gif/acww_still.gif"
 date = "2006-10-01"
-title = "Animal Crossing: Wild World Adventures" tags = ['Animal Crossing'] game_name = 'Animal Crossing: Wild World'
+title = "Animal Crossing: Wild World Adventure Blog" tags = ['Animal Crossing'] game_name = 'Animal Crossing: Wild World'
 Description = 'It is a wild world indeed as the Acorn festival is about to start.
 Should I exchange some acorns ro net me a chair so I can gift Drift something for his birthday?
 What to do!'